How to give final year project presentation?

 4. Don’t mention more than 6 points in each slide

 6 points would be perfect.
-More points leads to clutter and poor reading.
+More points lead to clutter and poor reading.

 5. Add one those points which you are good at.

 This is important because it boosts your confidence.
-Don’t add points which your are not good at!
-Its like killing oneself.
+Don’t add points which you are not good at!
+It’s like killing oneself.

 This creates eye distraction.
-Use complementary colors and either white or black background (gradient if it suits) are suggested.
+Use complementary colours and either white or black background (gradient if it suits) are suggested.

 7. Avoid too much CAPITALIZATION.